2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 ### Use of Artificial Intelligence

-Although Canva allows you to do countless things (logos, posters, banners, flyers, etc.), it is not the only site or software that enables you to perform this set of tasks.
+Although Canva allows you to create numerous items (logos, posters, banners, flyers, etc.), it is not the only site or software that enables you to perform this set of tasks.

-As such, if you are more comfortable using another software suite (notably Photoshop or Illustrator), do what is most practical for you.
+So, if you are more comfortable using another software suite (notably Photoshop or Illustrator), do what is most practical for you.

 However, whether it is creating a logo for your community or adding eye-catching images to posters, presentations or flyers, **it may be relevant to use artificial intelligence to enhance your material**.